FonyaBrandone/FonyaBrandone.github.io/index.md

 ---

 <span style="font-size: 20px;">
 I am a graduate research assistant and a final year Masters student in Engineering Artificial Intelligence under the [College of Engineering](https://engineering.cmu.edu/) at Carnegie Mellon University (CMU), where I focus on machine learning and computer vision.
-My capstone is advised by [Prasenjit Mitra](https://www.africa.engineering.cmu.edu/news/2025/02/25-mitra-announcement.html).
-My research interest is Deep Learning and computer vision with applications in medical imaging, Healthcare and autonomous intelligence.
+My research interest is efficicient Deep Learning and computer vision with applications in medical image analysis and autonomous intelligence.
 </span>

 <span style="font-size: 20px;">